kaipyroami/cats-hate-drm/README.md

 ## Tag Info

 The CatGenie AI uses solution for the older 120 model.
 Here's the [Datasheet](https://www.st.com/en/nfc/sri512.html) for the SRT/SRI512 chip that is installed in the label of the washing solution.
+The newer detergent cartriges appear to use the SRIX4K per [this conversation](https://github.com/davidhampgonsalves/CR14-emulator-for-CatGenie-120/issues/10#issuecomment-1460963416).

 ![SRI512 Chip](media/20230223_161637.jpg)
 ![SRI512 Chip](media/20230223_163329.jpg)